readthedocs/readthedocs.org/docs/dev/design/sphinx-jquery.rst

 -----

 The primary users of this package are
-**a) Sphinx theme and extension developers** and
+**a) theme and extension developers** and
 **b) documentation project owners**.

 Theme and extension developers:
   The following 2 steps need to be completed:

   #.
 A Sphinx theme or extension should depend on the python package ``sphinxcontrib-jquery``.
   #.
 Calling either ``sphinxcontrib.jquery.add_jquery`` or ``sphinxcontrib.jquery.add_jquery_if_sphinx_lt_6``.

-  In addition to this, we recommend extension and theme developers to log to ``console.error`` in case jQuery isn't found.
+  In addition to this, we recommend extension and theme developers to log to the browser's ``console.error`` in case jQuery isn't found.
 The log message could for instance say:

     "<package-name> depends on sphinxcontrib-jquery.
 Please ensure that <package-name>.setup(app) is called or add 'sphinxcontrib-jquery' to your conf.py extensions setting."

 Documentation project owners:
   If you are depending on a theme or extension that did not itself address the removal of jQuery from Sphinx, you can patch up your project like this:

   #.
 Add ``sphinxcontrib-jquery`` to your ``requirements.txt``.